basicallydan/danhough.com/busking/2018-04-07-leicester-square.md

 Today the lovely folks spending time in Leicester Square on a Saturday afternoon were kind enough to give me £12.59, mostly in the form of 25x 2p coins - although closely followed by 23x of 20p and £1 coins.
 So, £19.53 for me and £19.53 for [Crisis](https://www.crisis.org.uk/).

-I was there for two hours, that makes my hourly salary also £19.53 also, which is the 7th-best hourly rate I've ever earned busking.
+I was there for two hours, which makes my hourly salary also £19.53, which is the 7th-best hourly rate I've ever earned busking.
+Pretty good!

 Leicester Square Pitch 1 is the one near that you can find at the bottom of the Piccadilly Line escalator.
 It's a great spot: good acoustics, lots of foot traffic and there's plenty of room to stand.